mgorav/ConversationalAIAssistant/readme.md

 ## What

-An AI-powered conversational agent for handling customer inquiries for a fictional car rental company "Miles of Gonnect".
+An AI-powered conversational agent for handling customer inquiries for a fictional car rental company "Miles of Connect".

 Built using: